MCunha17/tutorial-regex/README.md

 * [Questions](#questions)

 ## Repository
-You can access the application's repository [here](https://github.com/MCunha17/tutorial-regex).
-A screenshot of the gist is available below:
+You can access the Regex Gist repository [here](https://github.com/MCunha17/tutorial-regex).
+A screenshot of the Regest Gist is available below:

 <img src="assets/images/regex-tutorial-gist-screenshot">